AliA1997/CryptoVapes/frontend/BEST CODING PRACTICES.md

 # Coding Practices for this project.

+## Starting a task.
+* Stash all current changes by (git stash save 'Message describing what you are stashing in one sentence.')
+* Create a new branch that will give some minor indicator of what you are building. (git checkout -b 'what you are building')

 ## Creating new files
 * All images are under the assets folder.
-* DO NOT CREATE TOO MANY JSX files, if there is a component that uses multiple small components.
+* DO NOT CREATE TOO MANY JS files, if there is a component that uses multiple small components.
 Have them in one file.
 This WILL NOT HAPPEN OFTEN.
 This will prevent a unnecessary complex folder structure.

 ## eslint
 * Make sure to follow the linter for clean code.